 contemporary health policy and health management issues and situations.
 MHA students apply their newly acquired knowledge immediately.

 The 42-credit online MHA program, offered exclusively in Learning Teams, provides a challenging and unique curriculum, delivered online sequentially in six semesters.
-The program also requires three on-campus, five-day residency visits, which afford you the opportunity to meet face-to-face with professors and your peers in the program.
+The program also requires three in-person, five-day Intensives (previously known as Residencies), which afford you the opportunity to meet face-to-face with professors and your peers in the program.

 |Semester I and |